 - UW School of Dentistry

 - Student Doctor Network

 The ADEA Official Guide to Dental Schools, published by the American Dental Education Association, is available at the University Bookstore or by ordering from the ADEA website.
-A copy for student use is available at the Undergraduate Advising office.

 Applying to dental school